 Upgrade From the Free Version to the Paid Version

 Google Workspace includes business email and an Admin Console to manage users and devices, helping companies avoid security risks.
 Google also offers support services.
 However, when you purchase from TS Cloud, Google Premier Partner in Hong Kong, we provide support from pre-deployment through to going live.
 Our phone support is quick and reliable, making your job easier.

 Cloud Search (search and retrieval of information) and Google Vault (information governance and eDiscovery tool) are available for Business Standard and superior editions.
 These tools make Google Workspace more secure and convenient to use.

 Get More Drive Storage with Google Workspace

 Google’s Cloud storage is shared between Google Drive, Gmail, and Google Photos.
 If you use a free account your Google Drive storage limit is only 15 GB – you may have to regularly delete unnecessary data or adjust your Google Photos storage settings to use your drive’s storage more efficiently.
 This can be an inconvenience in your busy schedule.
-Upgrading to one of the paid versions will give you a greater Google drive size limit, and unlimited Google Drive storage as one of the options.
+Upgrading to one of the paid versions will give you a greater Google drive size limit.
 Switch to the Google Workspace edition that best suits your needs.